About the Jindal School of Management

-The University of Texas at Dallas Naveen Jindal School of Management is the largest of UT Dallas’ seven schools, with a fall 2013 enrollment of almost 7,000, about half of whom are graduate students.
+The University of Texas at Dallas Naveen Jindal School of Management is the largest of UT Dallas' seven schools, with a fall 2014 enrollment of more than 7,500, about half of whom are graduate students.
 The school provides outstanding tuition value, a wide variety of classes on campus and online, flexible scheduling and a convenient location easily accessed from U.S. Highway 75 (Central Expressway), the President George Bush Turnpike and Dallas North Tollway.

 The Jindal School of Management keeps abreast of corporate and industry needs as an essential component in providing students with rigorous training and relevant skills for professional success.
-Programs are offered at the undergraduate, MBA, master’s, PhD and executive levels.
-Programs focus around five broad topics of business specialization:
+Programs are offered at the bachelor's, master's, PhD and Executive levels.
+Programs focus on five areas of business specialization:

 - Finance and Managerial Economics